 Milan - Via Celoria, 18

-Milan - Via Celoria, 26.
+Milan - Via Celoria, 26

 - International Students Office - Welcome Desk

-Milan - Via S. Sofia, 9/1.
+Milan - Via S. Sofia, 9/1

-For students enrolled on bachelor’s, master’s and single cycle degree programmes are divided into two instalments of different amounts and with different payment deadlines:
+The tuition fees for students enrolled in Bachelor's, Master's and single-cycle degree programmes are divided into two instalments with different calculation methods and payment schedules:

-- the first, corresponding to the minimum amount, is the same for all students
+- The amount of the first instalment is the same for all students

-- lowering for students who meet high merit requirements
+- Concessions for students meeting high merit requirements

 Scholarships and benefits

-The University also provides a range of financial benefits to students meeting special requirements (merit, financial or personal conditions, international students), including:
+The University provides a range of financial benefits to students meeting special requirements (merit, financial or personal conditions, international students).